WCVR: History

-WCVR was signed on November 26, 1968.[1]
+WCVR went on the air November 26, 1968.
 The station was initially a daytimer with a middle-of-the-road music format that leaned country.
 The original owners were Frank Gilman and Nelson Crawford, businessmen from White River Junction.
-Their original General Manager was the prominent Vermont radio-newspaper commentator Bob Smith, who staffed the station with a program director from Burlington (Gary D'Arcangelo) and a morning man, Gene Puffer had operated a general store in a neighboring town.
-Puffer later purchased his radio station in Wells River, WYKR (now WTWN).
+Their original general manager was the prominent Vermont radio-newspaper commentator Bob Smith, who staffed the station with a program director from Burlington (Gary D'Arcangelo) and a morning man, Gene Puffer, who had operated a general store in a neighboring town.
+Puffer later purchased a radio station in Wells River, WYKR (now WTWN).
 The station struggled to gain traction with the local business community.

 WCVR was sold during its first year in operation to Scott McQueen and Ted Nixon and Randy Odeneal, all Dartmouth College graduates who subsequently built Sconnix into a very successful ownership group.

 Sconnix sold the station to Vermont Radio Group in 1976; in November 1980, WCVR was sold to Ed and Margaret Stokes.
 It had shifted to a more contemporary country format by 1982, when WCVR-FM was launched as an FM simulcast of the station.
 In 1987, the call letters were changed to WWWT; by 1988, the station carried an adult contemporary format, with the country format being heard solely on WCVR-FM.
 In the 1990s, WWWT returned to simulcasting WCVR-FM, which by then was receiving its programming via the Real Country network from ABC Radio (now Cumulus).